V-Rajasekar/bhagavad-gita/Chapter-2/Verse-66.md

  Method to begin with: Daily in the night while going to bed for sleep go back in a flashback of what all has happened throughout the day , like before going to sleep you were having dinner , before that you were watching TV, before that you were driving back from office to home etc ,keep on going back just as in case of rewind button when you are playing something, till you get to the point when you got up in the morning.After some days of practice, you will start going back farther into your past ,correcting it.

-`Shanthi means good fortune` When you remove all your karmic blocks and your mind is calm and tranquile, you receive the good things and good fortune in life.
+`Shanthi means good fortune` When you remove all your karmic blocks and your mind is calm and tranquile, you receive the good things and good fortune in life.`Shanthi means sukam` When your mind is calm every experience in life will be peaceful and happiness.
+It is the bhavana which gives the calmness, so do with full bhavana positive vibration in your action.
+`Ashanthi` is opposite of shanthi.
+It gives two things one is depression another is over excitement, both will make you unhappy, through the sadhana you can align to the center.